Some dogmatic opinions about the practice of version control:

 The centralized (single trunk repository) model of version control is simplest.
 Prefer it.
 If you must use a decentralized system like Git, don't create forks needlessly.

 If a system provides "lightweight" (Git-style) branches, treat them like "real" branches; i.e. assume that everything committed to them will be forever part of your repository's history.
-A branch is an abstraction barrier, not a way to save face.

 Don't create unneeded or "topic" branches.
 Each additional branch in a repository makes the project harder to understand.